-- No multitasking.
-Make a promise not to multitask and stick to it.
+- Don’t multitask: Make a promise not to multitask while driving.

-- Properly secure your kids and pets.
-Make sure everyone is properly buckled in and restrained, not only for their safety, but to prevent distraction.
+- Properly secure your kids and pets: Make sure everyone is properly buckled in and restrained, this is not only for their safety, but it also prevents distraction.

-- Program navigation beforehand.
-Before you hit the road, put your destination into your GPS, so you will not be tempted to enter it while driving.
+- Try programming the navigation beforehand: Before you hit the road, put your destination into your GPS, so you will not be tempted to enter it while driving.

-- Encourage others not to text and drive.
-If you see someone texting and driving, speak up and encourage them to put the phone away.
+- Encourage friends and family not to text and drive: If you see someone texting and driving, speak up and encourage them to put the phone away.

-- Talk with your employer.
-Let your employer know you need to limit your phone conversations and texting while driving.
+- Limit phone conversations: Talk with your employer and let them know you need to limit your phone conversations and responses while driving.

-- Refrain from distracting tasks.
-Avoid the temptation of activities such as grooming, reading and applying makeup.
+- Don’t take your eyes off the road: Avoid the temptation of activities such as grooming, reading and applying makeup.